Republican leaders withdraw healthcare bill amid conservative concerns

 The two-term Republican added, “I agree with his (Cantor‘s) premise that we need to do something about the struggles of ordinary Americans.
 Subsidizing the struggles of ordinary Americans is not the solution to the questions that we are facing.”

-The bill would reallocate about $4 billion from a special Prevention and Public Health Fund that the administration has been using to help finance the creation of health insurance exchanges, new state online marketplaces where low-to-middle income families can begin signing up for federally subsidized private insurance on October 1.

-Reporting by Richard Cowan, David Morgan and Rachelle Younglai; Editing by Lisa Shumaker
+The bill would reallocate about $4 billion from a special Prevention and Public Health Fund that the administration has been using to help finance the creation of health insurance exchanges, new state online marketplaces where low-to-middle income families can begin signing up for federally subsidized private insurance on Oct.
+1. (Reporting by Richard Cowan, David Morgan and Rachelle Younglai; Editing by Lisa Shumaker)